hapax/hapax.github.io/assets/form.md

 <div style="text-align: right"><i>Ludwig Wittgenstein</i> </div>

-Reductionism is the idea that you explain stuff with smaller stuff which makes it up, and keep going until you stop.
+Reductionism is the idea that you explain stuff with smaller stuff, and keep going until you stop.
 In many ways, this describes the explanatory program of 20th century physics, which from the statistical physics of the 19th century, conjured up atoms, subatomic particles, the zoo of the Standard Model, and even